by Freddy Tran Nager, Founder of Atomic Tango + Guy Who Wants His Fantasies to be Realistic…

 2. If their purpose is to destroy all humans, why are the robots keeping humans in concentration camps?
 In “The Matrix,” humans were kept as power supplies.
 In “Terminator,” humans are kept around as… décor?

 3. Why are robots using physical weapons to hunt down humans one-by-one when biological and chemical weapons would be so much more effective?
-WMD’s would be harmless to robots, who would have no moral qualms about using them.
+Bio weapons wouldn’t harm robots, who would have no moral qualms about using them.
 And they’d be easier to transport through time.
 If the robots can fashion flesh that mimics all human functions, why can’t they create a giant can of Raid?

 5. If protagonist Sarah Connor’s purpose is to protect her son, John, why does she enroll him in an L.A. public school?
 Is she expecting him to get an education there?
 Wouldn’t John be safer from detection (and getting mugged) if he were home-schooled?
 The original Terminator, Arnold, is now fighting for home-schooling rights — is that part of the problem?

-Oh my god, Fox CEO Rupert Murdoch is a robot bent on destroying our brains through vapid television!
-First, Fox News, and now “Terminator”!
+OMG, I figured it out: Fox CEO Rupert Murdoch is a robot bent on destroying our brains through vapid television!
+First, Fox News, and now Terminator!
 RUN!!!

 That said, Fox did create a compelling ad campaign for the series.
 So while Fox can’t go back and repair this first season — time travel apparently being 11 years away — here’s hoping they can make the future a little more interesting.

 Update 6/4/9: Josh Friedman, showrunner of Terminator: The Sarah Connor Chronicles, lets loose about his show’s recent, um, termination, including some fictional dialogue to sum up his feelings.
 Unfortunately, the nature of television meant that his show couldn’t be half as edgy and impassioned as his blog.
 (See Like Tears in Rain: How Sci-Fi Series Go All to Hell.)